tanster1234/OverhandFitness-Project/README.md

  #### Contributing :monkey:
 - Anne-Sophie, Jacob works for the data preprocessing and build the database in Postgres, currently Sophie is doing the structured data labelling
-- Tanmay, Chloe and Chris works for test with those training data with algorithm and assist the data preprocessing part, testing and validating the methodology that applicable to this exercise classification problem
+- Tanmay and Chloe worked on testing training data with various machine learning algorithms and assisted for the data preprocessing part.
+Testing and validating the methodology that is applicable to this exercise classification problem.
-- Ricky and Istus suggested technical approaches and guide the team based on project timeline and scope
+- Ricky and Istus suggested technical approaches and guided the team based on project timeline and scope

 #### Related working reference:
 - CodeBook UCI Data Analysis. (n.d.).
 Retrieved July 23, 2018, from http://ucihar-data-analysis.readthedocs.io/en/latest/CodeBook/